cromelex/pages-garden/content/technology/projects/epaper dashboard.md

 After the update to [[../../tags/esphome|ESPHome]] version 2025.7.x, I add to make some changes to the sample code provided by Seeedstudio in their wiki.
 The PNG decoder kept running out of memory, so I replaced it with BMP, which works just the same and avoids the issue entirely.

 #### Configuration with deep sleep

+29-Aug-2025: this code has been updated with manual sensor updates for the diagnostic sensors.
+The sensors were failing to update as the attempts were happening while wifi was disconnected (during deep sleep).
+They are now triggered manually each time the wifi connects.

 13-Aug-2025: this code has been updated with a script section, kindly shared in Reddit by another user.
 Instead of using a predefined `deep_sleep` duration, it is being called based on the current time.
 This allows you to set a longer period between updates at night, for example.